gregjacobs/Autolinker.js/README.md

 open up a command prompt and type the following:

 ```
-npm install -g yarn  # if you don't have yarn already

 cd Autolinker.js     # where you cloned the project
-yarn install
+npm install
 ```

 To run the tests:

 ```
-yarn test
+npm run test
 ```

-- Make sure to add tests to cover your new functionality/bugfix
+- Make sure to add tests to check your new functionality/bugfix
-- Run the `yarn test` command to build/test
+- Run the `npm run test` command to test
-- Please use tabs for indents!
-Tabs are better for everybody (individuals can set their editors to different tab sizes based on their visual preferences).

 #### Building the Project Fully